-From the time we start playing with baby dolls we are absorbing messages about what it means to be a good mother.
+Because let’s face it, even from that young age, we are absorbing messages about what it means to be a good mother.
 Society certainly sets a high standard and most of us have internalized these expectations.

-Of course, where there are expectations, there is guilt.
+And of course, where there are expectations, there is guilt.

 Now you’re probably a good mom – perhaps even a great one.
 But you likely have days when you question your competence and worry that you’re not even a decent mom.